Getting ahead of commercial dilapidations

 If a tenant accepts the Schedule, it is their responsibility to facilitate the works needed unless agreed otherwise with the landlord.
 It is possible, for example, that both parties could agree to a financial settlement in lieu of restoration works; in this case, legal representation should be sought to document the terms of such an agreement.
 If works are carried out, the tenant is free to select whomever they wish to complete these but all works must be completed within the period of the lease and in line with the covenants set out within it.

-If a tenant exits the property and works are not completed, or a settlement figure cannot be agreed, then there is an option to take the case to court to reclaim the cost of remediation and potentially any loss in rent due whilst the work is being undertaken.
+If a tenant exits the property and works are not completed, or a settlement figure cannot be agreed upon, then there is an option to take the case to court to reclaim the cost of remediation and potentially any loss in rent due whilst the work is being undertaken.

 There is a statutory limit on the amount a landlord can claim for dilapidations, which can be based on the reduction in the value of the property resulting from the dilapidations.
 This means that if a landlord is looking to demolish the building, for example, the dilapidations will have no effect on the value of the property, meaning there is no right to claim.